nano-devs/Musicfy-Bot/README.md

 You just need to play a song from **youtube** and use `m$recommend <number>` command!
 Musicfy will search for `<number>` most similar (*recommended*) songs & add them to the queue for you. <3

-⚠ Recommendation command is limited by quota to prevent abuse & spamming! :(
+⚠ Recommendation command is limited by quota to prevent abuse & spam! :(

 - First time use: You will have 8 quotas.
 - Every `m$recommend` will decrease 1 quota in stocks.